peter/learning/frameworks/react/redux.md

 }
 ```

-Ans use [connect](https://react-redux.js.org/docs/api#connect) to hook up Redux with the App via
+And use [connect](https://react-redux.js.org/docs/api#connect) to hook up Redux with the App via
 the props passed to components:

 ```babel